ordina-jworks/ordina-jworks.github.io/_posts/2018-11-06-mongodb-europe-018.md

 comments: true
 ---

-> MongoDB Europe is a yearly conference where MongoDB shows of their latest features and new products.
+> MongoDB Europe is a yearly conference where MongoDB shows off their latest features and new products.
 > This year the venue took place in Old Billingsgate Walk, London.
 > This blog post summarizes several of the given sessions.